 I do not own Merlin in any way, it all belongs to BBC.

-He had stepped out of the dim cave, unaware that the man who was speaking with Merlin was in fact the man who had cured him and, ultimately, Balinor.
+He had awoken in the dark cave, and he had first thought that he was dead.
+Yet, when he had stepped out of the dim cave, he had realized he was very much alive.
+He was unaware that the man who was speaking with Merlin was in fact the man who had cured him and, ultimately, Balinor.

 Arthur had felt like he could lift a horse, because he was so full of energy and feeling so well rested.
 Merlin had told him they had found Balinor but that, unfortunately, he would not go back to Camelot.

-"What kind of a man is he?"
+"What kind of man is he?"
 Arthur had asked with indignation.

 "Gaius spoke of the nobility of Dragonlords, clearly he was wrong."